isomerpages/moe-chijologc/_holistic-education/Departments/Mathematics.md

 ---
 ## Mathematics

-In our school, we believe that mathematics is a fundamental subject that develops critical thinking, problem-solving skills, and logical reasonin
+In our school, we believe that mathematics is a fundamental subject that develops critical thinking, problem-solving skills, and logical reasoning

 Our Approach: